MULTIPLE DIRECT FLIGHTS TO COPENHAGEN THROUGHOUT THE DAY

 Cheap flight tickets to Copenhagen

-SAS fly from the new Terminal 2 – the Queen’s Terminal in Heathrow.
-The light and spacious building was especially designed to make travel even easier.
+Departing from the new Terminal 2 – the Queen’s Terminal in Heathrow.
+The light and spacious building was especially designed to make travel more comfortable and easy.

 FLIGHTS TO COPENHAGEN FROM ALL OVER THE UK

-You can get to the beautiful Danish capital from airports all over the United Kingdom – not just London.
-This makes it fast and easy to get to your destination in Denmark.
+Fly to the beautiful Danish capital from airports all over the United Kingdom.
+This makes it fast and easy to get to your preferred destination in Denmark.

 We want to make you feel as comfortable as possible, when you are in the air.
 All departures from the UK are direct flights.

-We offer generous child discounts of up to 90% depending on the child’s age.
-Children also collect EuroBonus points when they fly with SAS.
+SAS offers generous discounts on children’s tickets of up to 90% depending on the child’s age.
+Children also earn EuroBonus points when they fly with SAS.

-Children between 0-23 months enjoy a 90% discount on their ticket, when they travel on their parent’s lap.
-If the child travel on its own seat, the discount is up to 25%.
+Children between 0-23 months enjoy a 90 % discount on their ticket, when they travel on their parent’s lap.
+If the child has its own seat, the discount is up to 25 %.

-Children under 12 years of age have their own seat onboard and enjoy a 25% discount.
+Children below the age of 12 get their own seat and enjoy a 25 % discount.

 ENJOY AWARDS AND ADDITIONAL BENEFITS – JOIN EUROBONUS

-Why not make your travel even more easy, comfortable and profitable?
-EuroBonus is our premier loyalty and frequent flyer program.
-It is completely free and you accumulate points on your flights, hotel stays, car rentals and everyday purchases.
+Why not make your travel even more easy, comfortable and rewarding?
+EuroBonus is the premier SAS loyalty and frequent flyer program.
+It is completely free and you accumulate points when booking flights, hotels, car rentals and everyday purchases.

 Redeem your points at SAS and our many partners to get new flight tickets, upgrades, hotel stays and much more.